 After his arrest, Dotson told The Associated Press that he "didn't confess to anything."

-Bliss left the room and did not answer questions following his brief resignation announcement.
+Bliss did not answer questions following his brief resignation announcement.
 Stanton joined Sloan at a news conference following Bliss' announcement but did not speak.

 Stanton, who was in his sixth year as AD at his alma mater, will remain on the job until his successor is named.
 Sloan said the school hadn't even thought yet about how it will replace Bliss.